Voter Registration In Mississippi

 Vote-by-mail & Absentee

-Voters can only vote absentee in Mississippi with an approved excuse.
+Voters can typically only vote absentee in Mississippi with an approved excuse.
+During COVID-19, physician-mandated quarantine is considered an approved excuse.

 Early Voting In Mississippi